Intermittent claudication: Causes

 Most commonly, intermittent (or vascular or arterial) claudication is due to peripheral arterial disease which implies significant atherosclerotic blockages resulting in arterial insufficiency.
-Other uncommon causes are coarctation of the aorta, Trousseau disease and Beurger's disease (Thromboangiitis obliterans), in which vasculitis occurs.
+Other uncommon causes are coarctation of the aorta, Trousseau disease and Buerger's disease (thromboangiitis obliterans), in which vasculitis occurs.

 Raynaud's phenomenon functional vasospasm.
 It is distinct from neurogenic claudication, which is associated with lumbar spinal stenosis.
 It is strongly associated with smoking, hypertension, and diabetes.

 Diagnosis

 Intermittent claudication is a symptom and is by definition diagnosed by a patient reporting a history of leg pain with walking relieved by rest.
 However, as other conditions such as sciatica can mimic intermittent claudication, testing is often performed to confirm the diagnosis of peripheral artery disease.

 Magnetic resonance angiography and duplex ultrasonography appear to be slightly more cost-effective in diagnosing peripheral artery disease among people with intermittent claudication than projectional angiography.

 Treatment

 Exercise can improve symptoms, as can revascularization.
 Both together may be better than one intervention of its own.

+Supervised exercise improves maximum walking distance and pain-free walking distance more than home based exercise.
+Although when monitoring is included in home based exercise programmes similar changes in pain-free walking distance are observed in both supervised and home based exercise.

-In people with stable leg pain, exercise, such as strength training, polestriding and upper or lower limb exercises, compared to usual care or placebo improves maximum walking time, pain-free walking distance and maximum walking distance.
+In people with stable leg pain, exercise, such as strength training, pole-striding and upper or lower limb exercises, compared to usual care or placebo improves maximum walking time, pain-free walking distance and maximum walking distance.
 Alternative exercise modes, such as cycling, strength training and upper-arm ergometry compared to supervised walking programmes showed no difference in maximum walking distance or pain-free walking distance for people with intermittent claudication.